 - Meredith, 29, was shocked when she found out she was H.I.V. positive.
 When her T-Cell count dropped below 200 her infectious disease doctor told her she had full-blown AIDS.
 She began experiencing multiple health problems, including respiratory infections, weight loss and chronic fatigue.
 She became unable to perform her job and resigned.
 She applied for Social Security disability.
 Her claim was denied.
 She hired me to file an appeal of this denial.
 I filed the appeal and submitted a Motion for an “On the Record” finding of disability.
 The Social Security Administration granted my Motion and found her disabled.
 Meredith now receives disability benefits, and Medicaid covers her medical treatment.

 - Roger, 51, drove trucks for a living.
 Over the years he began developing pain and swelling in his legs, and eventually became unable to work.
-Driving trucks was the only work experience he had, and he could not find other work.
 He filed for Social Security disability benefits and was quickly denied.
 Roger hired me to file an appeal and take Social Security to court, and I represented Roger in court at a Hearing.
-A Medical Expert appeared at the Hearing.
-I asked Roger to show the doctor and the Judge his feet and ankles, which were swollen to about twice the size of normal.
-I also elicited testimony from Roger about how the pain and swelling in his feet, ankles and legs rendered driving a truck impossible.
-I cross-examined the medical expert about Roger’s medical condition, and got him to acknowledge that Roger’s condition was serious enough to meet a “Listing of Impairment” as recognized under the rules and regulations governing social security disability.
+I asked Roger to show the Judge his feet and ankles, which were swollen to about twice the size of normal.
+I also had Roger explain how the pain and swelling in his feet and legs rendered driving a truck impossible.
+I cross-examined the court-appointed Medical Expert about Roger’s condition, and got him to acknowledge that Roger’s condition was serious enough to meet a “Listing of Impairment” as recognized under the rules of social security disability.
 (If someone’s condition meets certain criteria under these “listings,” a finding of disabled is required).
 The Judge, therefore, ruled from the bench that Roger was disabled.
 SSDI benefits were awarded from the date Roger lost his job and continuing.
 Roger receives a monthly check, plus his medical treatment is now covered by Medicare.

 - Janet was slowly going blind.
 She had glaucoma, an eye disorder in which the optic nerves are damaged.
 She became unable to do her job as a waitress because she could no longer read her orders, and she was running into things and other people.
 She had no health insurance and could not afford the surgery that was recommended by her doctor.She applied for social security disability benefits, but was turned down.
 Social Security indicated that even though she had bad vision, her vision was not impaired enough to keep her from working and therefore did not qualify her for disability.
 She hired me to do her appeal.Social Security denied the first appeal I filed for her.
 I then filed another appeal called a “Request for Hearing.”
 A court date was scheduled and we had a Hearing.A medical expert witness testified at the Hearing that Janet’s vision was getting progressively worse and that her depth perception was already lost.I argued to the Judge that Janet was unable to do her job as a waitress, and that there were no jobs available in the economy that she could perform with her impaired vision.
 The Judge ruled in our favor from the bench, awarding disability.
 Further, Medicaid covered the cost of her glaucoma surgery.